-The scholars say that the linguistic root of the word Sha`ban is a branch, because the month of Sha`ban “branches off” and leads on to many good things.
+Scholars say that the linguistic root of the word Sha`ban is a branch, because many good things “branch off” from the month of Sha`ban.
 It acts as a bridge between the two blessed months of Rajab and Ramadan.
 In spite of this, it is often neglected.
 The Messenger of Allah ﷺ alerted us to this fact when he was asked why he was fasting so much in Sha`ban.
 He replied: “It is a month that people neglect, between Rajab and Ramadan.
 It is a month in which actions are raised to the Lord of the Worlds and I love for my actions to be raised while I am fasting.”1

 What is meant by “actions being raised”?
 The scholars say it is a symbolic displaying of our actions to Allah.
 Of course Allah is All-Seeing, All-Knowing and does not need for our actions to be displayed to Him as He is constantly aware of them.
 However if the slave is not aware of Allah’s constant vigilance then he should at least strive to do good actions at times when his actions are displayed to Allah.
 If he is able to gain Allah’s pleasure at these times then he hopes that Allah will overlook his wrongdoings and shortcomings at other times.
 There is a daily display after Fajr and `Asr, and a weekly display on Monday and Thursday, and a yearly display, which takes place in the month of Sha`ban.
 The Messenger of Allah ﷺ was keen to do good works at all these times and was keen for his Ummah to do the same.